Soon, you'll be meeting your chicks for the first time.

 When I first saw the 'pip' on this egg, it was facing the bottom of the incubator, I nearly collapsed with anxiety.
 What should I do?
 Would the chick hatching be able to breathe?
 Would it be able to take the weight of the egg on top of it?
 How would it cope?

 I needn't have worried - and neither should you.
 The chick knows what it's doing.
-It is facing the right way, whatever that way might be, and it will hatch without any help from you.
+It is facing the right way, whatever that way might be, and hatching will happen without any help from you.

 So - do nothing.
 Allow nature to take its course and all will be fine.